Mclilzee/code-sharing-platform/README.md

 {
     "code": "public void static main(String[] args) {}", "view": 3,
-    "time": 2,
+    "time": 2
 }
 ```
-view and time is optional as explained in the description above, can be ommited.
+view and time is optional as explained in the description above, can be omitted.
 - GET `api/code/{id}` is used to get json body that contains the details of the code. further details in the examples bellow.
-- GET `api/code/latest` will retrieve a list of last 10 public snippet jsons.
+- GET `api/code/latest` will retrieve a list of last 10 public snippet json.

 # Example - Posting Code
 - Posting Code using Forum <img src="./examples/posting-code-service.png" alt="forum to post code snippet" />